Phillips family disappearances

 Tom Phillips and his three young children disappeared from the isolated rural Waikato town of Marokopa on 9 December 2021.
-New Zealand Police believe that the children were taken by their father to a location somewhere in the western Waikato, after a dispute with their mother.
-Phillips is alleged to have committed a bank robbery in September 2023, but the first sighting of all three children with their father was on 3 October 2024, when they were spotted walking through Marokopa farmland.
+New Zealand Police believe that the children were taken by their father to a location somewhere in the western Waikato, after a dispute with their mother Cat.
+Phillips was alleged to have committed a bank robbery in September 2023, but the first sighting of all three children with their father was on 3 October 2024, when they were spotted walking through Marokopa farmland.

 In September 2025, Phillips was shot dead by police during an altercation after he was interrupted during a burglary.
-A police officer was shot in the head during the incident.
+During the incident a police officer was shot in the head and shoulder, but survived.
 One of Phillips' children was safely recovered from the scene, and the other two were found later that day.
+In September 2026, a public inquiry criticised several government agencies' handling of the children's disappearances and their rescue.
+Prime Minister Christopher Luxon apologised to the Phillips children and their mother Cat on behalf of the New Zealand government.